Share:

 Scalable Rebalancing Solutions

 Alternatively, synthetic data produced with the Synthesized platform can be used to rebalance, and we believe this is the most scalable and powerful technique.
-With a deep understanding of the data, our approach can go beyond simple rebalancing of individual classes, and enables tweaking and reshaping of the arbitrary groups within a dataset.
+With a deep understanding of the data imbalance, our approach can go beyond simple rebalancing of individual classes, and enables tweaking and reshaping of the arbitrary groups within a dataset.
 This allows users to generate a range of custom scenarios for testing and development purposes.

 Additionally, the Synthesized platform provides a powerful all-in-one solution for common data science tasks, e.g. data-augmentation and missing value imputation, all whilst being privacy preserving by design.